Liptaň: Sport

-On the Strážný hill there is a 250 m long ski lift.
+On the Strážný vrch hill there is a 250 m long ski lift.

 Sights

-The landmark of the village is the parish Church of the Assumption of the Virgin Mary.
+The main landmark of Liptaň is the Church of the Assumption of the Virgin Mary.
 The original church was as old as the village.
 The current building was built of red bricks in the Neo-Gothic style in 1866–1870.

 Other historical monuments include the Chapel of Our Lady of Help, the house No. 240 with a chapel, and the former police station in the house No. 261 where the Liptaň Tragedy took place.
 There is a memorial plaque commemorating this event.

-On the top of Strážnice hill there is a wooden observation tower.
+On the top of Strážnice hill is a wooden observation tower.
 It was built in 2003 and it is 9 m high.

 The narrow-gauge railway serves not only for transport but also as a tourist attraction.
 Steam trains run on weekends during the tourist season.